Live video has become more popular than ever, and Facebook Live is where many consumers are gravitating.

 According to Livestream, 81 percent of internet users say they are watching more live-streaming content year over year.

 Live video is highly interactive and can help draw the attention of current and prospective clients.

 But when you look at the B2B marketing landscape, many marketers are still hesitating to adopt live video to their strategy.

 Any brand trying to increase brand awareness and build trust with customers should go live on video, which is why more B2B marketers need to take a strong look at utilizing Facebook Live in their content strategy.

 Facebook Live for B2B marketing is one of the best ways to connect with clients in a way that spotlights your brand’s personality, is easily shareable, and engages in ways other content lack.

-If you’re asking yourself if B2B Facebook Live an option for your business, then you’ve come to the right post.
+If you’re asking yourself if B2B Facebook Live is a viable B2B marketing channel for your business, then you’ve come to the right post.

 Ready?
 Let’s dive in.

 5 Reasons to Plan Your First B2B Facebook Live Event

 Produce Unique Content